Bundled Payments for Care Improvement Initiative Fact Sheet

 The Bundled Payments for Care Improvement initiative was developed by the Center for Medicare and Medicaid Innovation (Innovation Center).
 The Innovation Center was created by the Affordable Care Act to test innovative payment and service delivery models that have the potential to reduce Medicare, Medicaid, or Children’s Health Insurance Program (CHIP) expenditures while preserving or enhancing the quality of care for beneficiaries.

 The Bundled Payments for Care Improvement initiative is comprised of four broadly defined models of care, which link payments for multiple services beneficiaries receive during an episode of care.
 Model 1 focuses on the acute care inpatient hospitalization.
 Awardees agree to provide a standard discount to Medicare from the usual Part A hospital inpatient payments.
-The first set of Awardees in Model 1 began in April 2013.
+The first set of participants in Model 1 began in April 2013, and additional participants began in January 2014.
 Models 2 and 3 involve a retrospective bundled payment arrangement where actual expenditures are reconciled against a target price for an episode of care.
 Model 4 involves a prospective bundled payment arrangement, where a lump sum payment is made to a provider for the entire episode of care.
-The first set of participating organizations in Models 2, 3, and 4 were announced in January 2013.
+The first set of participants in Models 2, 3, and 4 were announced in January 2013.
 Over the course of the three-year initiative, CMS is working with participating organizations to assess whether the models being tested result in improved patient care and lower costs to Medicare.

 Retrospective Payment Bundling